NPacha/NicolesChocolates/README.md

 **Remember we are here to help you!
 Please reach out with any questions :)**

 ## Course Overview
-Learn to code in JavaScript, the native language of the web used by developers the world over.

 * Coding webpages using Hypertext Markup Language (HTML), Cascading Style Sheets (CSS), and JavaScript.
 * Programming and computer science fundamentals, as well as software engineering best practices.